Our environmental pledge

 A sense of duty

-Over the centuries, Bergerac-Duras winemakers have protected the land and its biodiversity through polyculture and farming as they have a sense of duty towards the region.
-Their responsibility towards the environment is more integral to their methods than ever.
-Taking care of this ecosystem means taking care of a vital work tool and paving the way for the future.
+Over the centuries, Bergerac-Duras winemakers have protected the land and preserved its biodiversity through polyculture and farming, driven by a strong sense of duty towards the region.
+Their commitment to the environment is now more integral to their methods than ever.
+Caring for this ecosystem means safeguarding a vital resource and paving the way for the future.

 A sense of values and the future